CHEM 230 – Chemical Separations

 Applications Paper: An important part to separations is in its applications to chemical or related scientific problems.
 You will be asked to research a specific research problem of your own choice (e.g. determination of phenols in wine) in which recent chromatographic improvements are made.
 You will write a brief report (4 to 5 pages + figures and references) indicating why the improvements are useful and providing specific information requested by the instructor.
 This is meant to be broader in scope than a homework assignment but less involved than a term paper.

 Homework: There will be two types of homework problems.
-One type will be for your benefit for practicing for quizzes.
+One type will be for your benefit for practicing for exams.
 These problems will be neither collected nor graded.
-The second type will be more involved.
-The second type of questions will be collected and graded may be more involved or on topics covered sooner.
+The second type will be collected and graded.
+The ones to be collected and graded may be more involved or on topics covered sooner.
 Students are welcome to work together on non-collected problems, but the collected problems should represent their independent work.

 Assignment of grades: The break-down of grades will depend on the class

 average (in other words be curved), but a higher class average will result in